RylieDD/networking-quiz-game/SOW.md

    a) Update the GitHub README to reflect the capabilities added during Sprint 2.
 (1 hour to complete)
 * Sprint 3: Game State Synchronization

    a) Implement a mechanism to synchronize the game state across all connected clients.
-(2 hours to complete)
+(3 hours to complete)

    b) Use a central server to broadcast game state updates to all clients.
-(2 hours to complete)
+(3 hours to complete)

    c) Implement techniques to handle network latency and ensure consistent gameplay.
 (2 hours to complete)
 * Sprint 3: Client-Side Game Rendering

    a) Develop the client-side logic to render the game state based on updates received from the server.
-(3 hours to complete)
+(2 hours to complete)

    b) Ensure that all clients display the same game state/board and player updates/moves.
-(1 hour to complete)
+(2 hour to complete)
 * Sprint 3: Turn-Based Gameplay

-   a) Implement a system to manage player turns and ensure that only the current player can make moves.
-(3 hours to complete)

-   b) If players compete for first time to answer implement the functionality to determine which player responded first.
+   a) Synchronize turn information across all clients.
 (2 hours to complete)

-   c) Synchronize turn information across all clients.
-(2 hours to complete)
 * Sprint 3: Player Identification

    a) Assign unique identifiers to each player to distinguish them and track their game state.
 (2 hours to complete)

    b) Allow players to choose or be assigned unique usernames or avatars.
-(2 hours to complete)
+(1 hour to complete)
 * Sprint 3: Update README

    a) Update the GitHub README to reflect the capabilities added during Sprint 3.
 (1 hour to complete)